quicwg/base-drafts/draft-ietf-quic-http.md

 When a server sends CANCEL_PUSH, it is indicating that it will not be fulfilling a promise.
 The client cannot expect the corresponding promise to be fulfilled, unless it has already received and processed the promised response.
-A server SHOULD send a CANCEL_PUSH even if it has opened the corresponding stream.
+A server SHOULD send a CANCEL_PUSH frame even if it has opened the corresponding stream.

-Sending CANCEL_PUSH has no direct effect on the state of existing push streams.
-A client SHOULD NOT send a CANCEL_PUSH when it has already received a corresponding push stream.
-A push stream could arrive after a client has sent CANCEL_PUSH, because a server might not have processed the CANCEL_PUSH.
+Sending a CANCEL_PUSH frame has no direct effect on the state of existing push streams.
+A client SHOULD NOT send a CANCEL_PUSH frame when it has already received a corresponding push stream.
+A push stream could arrive after a client has sent a CANCEL_PUSH frame, because a server might not have processed the CANCEL_PUSH.
 The client SHOULD abort reading the stream with an error code of H3_REQUEST_CANCELLED.

 A CANCEL_PUSH frame is sent on the control stream.
 Receiving a CANCEL_PUSH